Smells Like Nirvana: Live performances

 During live performances, Yankovic dons clothing similar to what Cobain wore in the video for "Smells Like Teen Spirit".
-This includes a left-handed electric guitar, a shirt similar to Cobain's, and a blonde wig.
+This includes a right-handed guitar strung upside down (a common solution for left-handed guitarists like Cobain), a shirt similar to Cobain's, and a blonde wig.
 The costuming for the performance is critical; Schwartz explained that "if anything's missing, Al won't do it".
 The rest of Al's band also participates.
 Steve Jay, who plays bass, uses two bass straps to emulate and exaggerate "Novoselic's low-hanging bass".
 He explained that he positions his instrument "to where I can just barely touch the strings".
 The members of the band also mock-mosh.
 Jim West, the band's guitarist, noted that moshing is usually tame, but that there "were a few collisions where people got hurt, but not the audience, just the band."
 A couple of local female dancers also accompany Al and his band performing cheerleading routines.
 Sometimes during the third verse, after Yankovic sings "And I forgot the next verse," he drops out for the next few lines, pretending to actually forget the lyrics.